IntoCpp/Charlie-PCE-R/README.md

 ## Introduction

 This web service is based on a script I use to generate characters with random characteristics for the RPG game PARANOIA.
+All the online generators I found was for older version of Paranoia.
 The main goal of this project was to publish a web service as fast as possible while I had no knowledge on how to do such things.
+In my free time.
 So yeah, things are little rough on the edges, and is very basic.

 As of this writing you can find the online service at: https://charlie-r-pce.azurewebsites.net/